facelessuser/pyspelling/docs/src/markdown/index.md

 via Aspell's builtin options.
 For more information, see [Aspell configuration options](./configuration.md#spell-checker-options).

-!!! new "New in 2.4.0"
+/// new | New in 2.4.0
 Starting in 2.4.0, PySpelling ensures filters that are native to the spell checker are disabled by default.
+///

 ## Usage in Linux